Health insurance for visitors to New Zealand: Do you need it?

 If you already own a health insurance policy in your home country, you may be able to add on a comprehensive medical travel plan with the same insurer.
 If not, researching providers in New Zealand (before you arrive!), comparing their policies, budgeting for the right amount of cover, and arranging it is a sensible process.

-It might be helpful to access a broker, such as Policywise, who can take all the hassle out of planning the necessary insurance for your trip before you leave.
+It might be helpful to access an insurance broker, such as Policywise, who can take all the hassle out of planning the necessary insurance for your trip before you leave.
 This service is 100% free, it’s fast, and it’s a spot-on way of determining which health insurance provider will best fit your needs.

 Conclusion